yasenstar/cloud_computing/CC615-cloud_computing_infra/week1.md

 - They only see the screens of that application package, and the provider maintains the whole stack including the package
 - Also, some providers implement just a particular resources or service access in the cloud like: storage or database, which leads to new acronyms like STaaS or DaaS, and an umbrella model of XaaS (Everything as a Service)

+## Cloud Deployment Models

+Public Cloud

+- Most popular deployment model.
+- The physical cloud infrastructure is located on cloud provider's premises, and it is shared by all cloud customers.
+- This means your virtual server runs on a physical host on which virtual servers of other customers can also be running.
+Depending on the loads placed on other customers' virtual servers, the hypervisor may allocate fewer host resources to your virtual server.
+- Although no server will be "starved to death", the fluctuations in CPU or memory allocations can be recognizable.
+They are also referred as "noisy neighbor effect"

+Private Cloud

+- Private Cloud Off-Premises
+  - Organization may demand and get exclusive access to physical resources implementing their cloud.
+This is called "private cloud."
+It can happen on or off-premises of the customer..
+  - In private off-premises cloud, a cloud customer gets a dedicated physical host on the provider's premises.
+This is also called a "dedicated cloud" model.
+The virtual servers of one customer are provisioned on the same or other dedicated hosts.
+- Private Cloud On-Premises
+  - Because of security or control considerations, some organizations insist on having the physical cloud infrastructure located on their premises.
+  - This is the traditional private cloud deployment model, and some vendors also call it a "__local cloud__."
+  - In this private cloud, the customer can take advantage of cloud paradigm elasticity and adaptability but retain a higher degree of control.
+- Examples of virtualization software are: Open Source OpenStack, VMWare vCenter

+Hybrid Cloud

+- ​